Grow Up (The Queers album): Notes

-NotesI In his notes for the 2007 reissue of Grow Up, King states that the material on this edition was recorded at four different sessions, the earliest of which is the 1986 demo produced by John Felice (material from which was only included on the 2007 reissue, not the original release or the 1994 reissue).
+I In his notes for the 2007 reissue of Grow Up, King states that the material on this edition was recorded at four different sessions, the earliest of which is the 1986 demo produced by John Felice (material from which was only included on the 2007 reissue, not the original release or the 1994 reissue).
 He also states that the version of "Rambo Rat" used on this reissue (in place of the one on the original and 1994 editions) came from the Jimmy Miller-produced session with Shore on bass, but that "we never used anything from that session until now."
+In his notes for the 2025 reissue of the album's original mix, King states that the material on the original version came from three different recording sessions, all conducted at Fort Apache with producer and engineer Sean Slade.